UlyssesZh/telepathic-sparkle/README.md

 Twilight's eyes sparkled.
 "A letter from Sunset!" she squealed, causing Spike to drop a half-bitten emerald in surprise.
+Starlight, hearing the commotion, went out of the kitchen and poked her head in the library.

 With a flick of magic, she opened the book and eagerly read the fresh message.
 "Hey, Twilight!" it read.
 "You won't believe what just happened to me!"